 1977 Topps Mexican #488 Rich Sowells

-PSA has graded 26 Sowells cards, with the most common grade being 5, with a population of ten.
-Raw copies are a couple of hundred bucks.
+PSA has graded 28 Sowells cards, with the most common grade being 5, with a population of ten.
+One of those PSA 5s sold for $325 in June 2023.

 1977 Topps Mexican #528 Super Bowl XI

 The last card in the set, Super Bowl XI, is the last of the dirty dozen.
-PSA has graded 18 of them, most commonly as 6s and 7s.
-A PSA 5 is on eBay at $999, and a PSA 6 is listed for $1999.
+PSA has graded 19 of them, most commonly as 6s and 7s.
+The only sale I found on Card Ladder no longer shows a picture or grade, but it was for $151.10 in October 2009.

 We can see that the dirty dozen return from PSA at lower than average conditions, with populations a little higher than usual.
 When you couple this with much higher-than-typical sales prices, it tells me that the likely overall population (including raw cards) is probably a lot lower than the other cards in the set, supporting Ragsdale’s claim that these cards just weren’t inserted into the boxes that made their way to the United States.
 The notion that the entire sheet was short-printed seems less likely; otherwise, we would see the other cards from the sheet with similar scarcity.

 It bears significance to the dirty dozen’s future prices that unopened cases of 1977 Topps Mexican cards had 54 boxes, each containing 36 two-card packs (some four-card packs exist too).
 That means each case had 1944 packs and 3888 cards.
-So, despite the boxes being relatively easy to track down, I don’t think we will see a big jump in the populations of the dirty dozen cards even if someone decides to open them all.
+So, despite the boxes being relatively easy to track down, I don’t think we will see a big jump in the populations of the dirty dozen cards even if someone decides to open them all (I think some cases had 48 boxes, bit unsure, either way, you get the point).